jamesdoc/covid-handbook/README.md

 - `npm run seed` - Pulls an inital seed set of data
 - `npm run dev`

-you can rehydrate the content from the linked spreadsheet any time with this commend:
+You can rehydrate the content from the linked spreadsheet any time with this commend:

 ```bash
 npm run content